 - Do 5-10 minute warm ups and cool downs

-- Start slowly and boost your activity level gradually
+- Start slow and boost your activity level gradually

 - Listen to your body and stop when you’re feeling sick or fatigued